pauldotknopf/pauldotknopf.github.io/posts/2019-04-07-avoiding-configureawait-with-castle-and-dependency-injection.md

 ---
-title: "You don’t need Cake anymore; the way to build .NET projects going forward."
+title: "Avoiding ConfigureAwait with Castle and Dependency Injection."
-date: 2019-03-10
+date: 2019-04-07
-comment_issue_id: 10
+comment_issue_id: 11
 ---

 # The problem